TetianaDiachenko/kottans-frontend/README.md

 ## HTML & CSS Practice

 I made popup by using only HTML and CSS.
-It was new experience using checkbox for buttons, which opens or closes content.
+It was new experience using checkbox for buttons, which open or close content.

 It's my result: